leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/index.md

 **BrowserPod is a technology for running node.js environments entirely client-side.**

-Upon completing the steps below, you’ll be able to run a basic node.js script right within your web browser!
+Upon completing the steps below, you'll be able to run a basic node.js script right within your web browser!

+> [!note] Prerequisites
+> This quickstart assumes you already have a web page or project where you can add scripts.
+If you're starting from scratch or want a more complete example with server setup and hosting, see the [basic NPM project tutorial].

 ## 1. Register a free account